sndmnn/my-sandbox/misc/courses/react-intermediate/notes.md

 - Test coverage can easily be abused.
 It's important to remember that the goal of testing is to ensure that *an important part* of your code works as expected, not to get a high number on a metric.
 Testing coverage is a metric, not an objective;

 - Having a low test coverage that covers important things is better than having a high test coverage that you cannot trust, because you wrote your tests just for the sake of having them;

+# Redux

+- Just like `useReducer`, Redux is an alternative to state management in React.
+The main reason you might want to use Redux is if you have a lot of (somewhat complex) state that must be shared across many components and be testable independently;

+- If you want state to be shared, you can use the context API.
+And if you want state to be testable independently, you can use either `useReducer` or a custom hook;

+- Redux does have a small number of use cases in the current state of React, and is generally advised against if `useReducer`, a custom hook or the context API satisfies your needs;

+- Redux may cause your code to become hard to follow, making it harder to understand what's happening at a glance;

+- With all that said, Redux really shines when you have multiple things combined: the need to share and manage complex state across many components and make that state testable independently.
+But if you don't have all of those things, you probably don't need, or want, Redux.